Amy Schumer: Career

+2003–2012: actress

 After graduating with a degree in theater from Towson University in 2003 and moving to New York City, Schumer portrayed a young woman diagnosed with breast cancer in the Off-Off-Broadway black comedy Keeping Abreast.
 She started doing stand-up comedy on June 1, 2004, when she first performed at Gotham Comedy Club.
 In 2007, she recorded a Live at Gotham episode for Comedy Central before appearing on Last Comic Standing; she later recalled that she thought of the episode as her "big break".
 Rebounding from an unsuccessful audition for an earlier season, she advanced to the finals of the fifth season of the NBC reality television talent show Last Comic Standing and placed fourth.
 Schumer said in April 2011, "Last Comic was totally fun.
 I had a great time because there was no pressure on me; I had been doing stand-up around two years.
 I wasn't supposed to do well.
 So every time I advanced it was a happy surprise.
 I kept it honest on the show and it served me well."

 Schumer co-starred in the Comedy Central reality show Reality Bites Back in 2008.
 In 2009, she appeared in an advertising campaign for Butterfinger.
 Schumer was a recurring guest on Fox News late-night program Red Eye w/ Greg Gutfeld between 2007 and 2012.
 Her first Comedy Central Presents special aired on April 2, 2010.
 She served as a co-host of A Different Spin with Mark Hoppus in 2011, later titled Hoppus on Music.
 She has also written for Cosmopolitan.
 Schumer did an episode (#154) of WTF with Marc Maron podcast on March 3, 2011, in which she discusses her early life in more detail.
 Schumer has appeared in roles on the NBC comedy series 30 Rock, the Adult Swim mockumentary series Delocated, and the two HBO series, Curb Your Enthusiasm and Girls.
 She was also a frequent guest on The Howard Stern Show and the Opie and Anthony radio show.

-She acted in three films in 2012: the independent comedy Price Check, the comedy-drama Seeking a Friend for the End of the World, and the independent comedy Sleepwalk with Me.
-Schumer also appeared on The Comedy Central Roast of Charlie Sheen in September 2011, and The Comedy Central Roast of Roseanne Barr in August 2012.